KosRud/DQ-skinning-for-Unity/README.md

 If anyone knows how to optimize extracting `localToWorldMatrix` of the bones please create an [issue](https://github.com/ConstantineRudenko/DQ-skinning-for-Unity/issues) or message me on [unity forum](https://forum.unity.com/threads/dual-quaternion-skinning-for-unity.501245/).

+Works **A LOT** faster with IL2CPP, about 30% slower than built-in skinning in worst-case scenario according to my testing.

 **did not benchmark bulging compensation yet**

 ## How to set up: